AiJared/stylegan/README.md

 ## Limitations of this Implementation:

- - Simplified version of the original StyleGAN
+ - Simplified version of the original StyleGAN.
- - Does not include full progressive growing
+ - Does not include full progressive growing.
- - Approximates AdaIN concept
+ - Approximates AdaIN concept.
- - Reduced computational complexity
+ - Reduced computational complexity.